google/travel-impact-model/README.md

 ### Breakdown from flight level to individual level

-In addition to predicting a flight’s emissions, it is possible to estimate the emissions for an individual seat on that flight.
-To perform this estimate, it’s necessary to perform an individual breakdown based on three relevant factors:
+In addition to predicting a flight's emissions, it is possible to estimate the emissions for an individual passenger on that flight.
+To perform this estimate, it's necessary to perform an individual breakdown based on three relevant
+factors:

 1. Number of total seats on the plane in each seating class (first, business, premium economy, economy)